SophieDeBenedetto/blog/posts/go_concurrency.md

 The `RegisterStudent` function takes in an argument of the student and the course and returns a `StudentRegistrationResult` struct, appropriately populated with the `StudentRegistration` or the error returned from our `doRegistration` helper function invocation.

 The contents of `doRegistration` aren't important here––we won't worry about what actually occurs when we register a student.
-We're just concerned with the orchestration of our workflow.
+For the purposes of this post, we're only concerned with the orchestration of our workflow.

-So, given that we need our bulk registration function, RegisterStudents, to iterate over the list of students and register each one, we could do something like this:
+So, given that we need our bulk registration function, `RegisterStudents`, to iterate over the list of students and register each one, we could do something like this:

 ```go
 func RegisterStudents(students []Student, course Course) *RegisterStudentResults {